We all, at some point in our lives, end up doing things we regret.

 Taking responsibility for what happened is the first step to healing from the experience, both for you and others.
 There is a lesson in every negative experience.
 Holding ourselves accountable for our mistakes opens us up to receiving the lesson, learning it and moving on—whereas if we don’t, the lesson will keep coming up in new (and not so fun) ways until we are willing to face it and work through it.

-buy non prescription drugs generic Misoprostol 2.
+can i buy clomid over the internet 2.
 Allow yourself to grieve.

 Your actions resulted in loss.
 Grieving is necessary to process the experience, so that you and others can heal from it.
 (Even if there was loss of life involved, the individual who passed on will still be helped at the soul level.)

 In healthy grieving, you let the emotions come up and pass through you.
 You don’t identify with them (wallowing), and you don’t repress them (swallowing.)
 Instead, you let them flow, and acknowledge and accept whatever you are feeling.
 As you do, instead of saying “I am sad,” or “I am angry,” tell yourself “I am feeling sad or mad.”
 That way, you set yourself up to control your emotions rather than the other way around.